-The benefits of receiving home care are that you or your loved one can keep enjoying the comfort and familiarity of home.
+The benefits of receiving elderly live-in care are that you or your loved one can keep enjoying the comfort and familiarity of home.
 If you’re looking for a home care professional, first take a look at the house itself and evaluate just how safe it is.
 There are few key areas of the home that, with some small changes, can vastly improve the safety and comfort of you or your loved one.

 There are more benefits to home safety than just avoiding accidents.
 By following our top tips, you’ll not only make it safer, but you can also improve the overall health and wellbeing of the person receiving care by giving them the confidence they need to live independently.

 1. Preventing falls

 Falls are incredibly common among people over 70 and can lead to injury or simply cause people to lose their confidence, which jeopardises an older person’s independence.
 By reducing the risk of falls you’ll help make sure the person receiving care can comfortably move throughout the their house.

 A good way to start is by clearing walkways in the house, which is as simple as rearranging furniture and de-cluttering hallways and exits.
 Rugs and electrical cords can also be a tripping hazard, so you might like to invest in non-slip mats to secure carpets, or even try taping loose cords and rug edges down.

 As people get older, many choose to install grip rails for extra support while using the toilet or taking a shower.
 Investing in grip rails seems like a small change, however, the impact they can have on someone’s independence is priceless.